Israeli challenges German court ruling on Kuwait air travel ban

 Three German state parliaments in Bavaria, Hesse and North Rhine-Westphalia, have passed resolutions condemning the airline for its policy.

-Acting Transportation Minister Christian Schmidt also raised concerns about the issue in a letter to Kuwaiti officials, saying it was “fundamentally unacceptable to exclude citizens because of their nationality,” according to the Lawfare Project.
+Acting Transportation Minister Christian Schmidt also raised concerns about the issue in a letter delivered to the Kuwaiti government in late November, saying it was “fundamentally unacceptable to exclude citizens because of their nationality,” according to the Lawfare Project.

-No comment was immediately available from Schmidt’s office.
-A foreign ministry spokesman said Germany’s ambassador to Kuwait had met Kuwaiti officials on Nov.
-28 to deliver the letter and discuss the issue.

 A spate of anti-Semitic acts in Germany in recent weeks, including the burning of Israeli flags, have triggered concern and calls by top officials to put more emphasis on the Holocaust in integration courses for migrants.